stacs-srg/valipop/docs/usage/configuration/input-reference.md

 ...
 ```

 Each meta field and value must be separated by a tab character.
-You may include your own fields, but only the following are read by Valipop:
+You may include your own fields, but only the following are read by ValiPop:

 - `YEAR` specifies what year the distribution applies to.
 - `POPULATION` specifies what population the distribution is based on.